 - An attorney will ensure that the new agreement or new Court Order is worded correctly as to custody and visitation.

-Contact Goldstein Law Group for a Complimentary Consultation If you are concerned about your child’s well-being due to your ex-spouse’s or the other parent’s lifestyle changes since the divorce or separation, you may be able to obtain a post-divorce or post-separation child custody modification.
+Contact Goldstein Law Group for a free 10-minute case evaluation If you are concerned about your child’s well-being due to your ex-spouse’s or the other parent’s lifestyle changes since the divorce or separation, you may be able to obtain a post-divorce or post-separation child custody modification.
 The NJ family law lawyers at Goldstein Law Group have more than 50 years of combined experience helping clients through divorce proceedings and obtaining child custody modifications.
 If your child’s safety and well-being are on the line, do not hesitate to make an appointment with Goldstein Law Group.
 Please call us today at (732) 967-6777 or fill out our contact form to schedule your free 10-minute case evaluation with a child custody modification attorney in Middlesex or Monmouth County.